Coal in South Africa: Mining

 Open-pit mining account for roughly half of South African coal mining operations, the other half being sub-surface.

 Coal consumption

 Electricity generation

-Electricity generation accounts for 43% of all coal consumed in South Africa (1997 estimate).

-Many of the country's coal-fired power station are located in close proximity to a coal mine and are supplied with fuel directly from the mine.

-The Grootegeluk open cast mine on the Waterberg Coalfield in Limpopo is one of the largest in the country and feeds the Matimba Power Station with about 14.6 million tons of coal a year via a conveyor system.
-The mine is also contracted to supply the new Medupi Power Station.
+Electricity in South Africa is mostly generated from coal.
+Most of the country's coal-fired power stations are in the same province as most of the coal mining, Mpumalanga.
+Many are expensive and unreliable, and this is part of the cause of South African blackouts.

 Liquid fuel

 Around 35% of liquid fuel used in South Africa is derived from coal mined by Sasol Mining at the Secunda CTL plants.

 Household use

 In 1995 around a million lower-income households in South Africa depended on coal as their primary energy source for cooking, lighting and heating.
 This number has been decreasing steadily during the first decade of the 21st century due to the expansion of electricity supply to lower-income households and rural regions.

+Illness and deaths

+The constitution says that people have a right to “an environment that is not harmful to their health and well-being.”

+A 2017 study estimated over 2000 early deaths a year are caused by Eskom's coal-fired power.
+However Eskom said in 2023 that the number was 330.
+A 2023 study for all coal power but only PM2.5 estimated 800.

+Mining coal and burning it at home can both cause health problems.